Learn How to Clean Pavers With This Guide

 Before we get into best practices for cleaning concrete pavers, let’s discuss one of the most crucial preventative maintenance techniques—sealing.

 The greatest way to preserve your pavers from stains, discoloration, and dirt caused by weather, spills, and general use is to use a high-quality concrete paver sealer.
 Concrete pavers should be resealed right after installation, and you should expect to have them resealed every five years or so — especially if they get a lot of foot traffic or are exposed to weather.
+For a comprehensive guide on maintaining other surfaces, you might also find how to clean car seats useful for broader cleaning strategies.

 Does Vinegar Damage Outdoor Pavers?